keyring-so/keyring-desktop/README.md

     - name the card (input)
     - submit
     - success, card is initialized (toast)
-    - keep your secret words safe (dialog)
+    - keep your secret phrase safe (dialog)
     - I have written it down (button)
     - welcome page
   - pair